yclas/documentation/multilingual-classifieds.md

 This means that you can **easily change the site translation** to any language you have in the site.
 Then simply add links in your sidebar or header using our widgets or the menu generator to link languages.

+## Languages Widget

+The languages widget let users choose in which language your website will be translated to them.
+To create this widget, go to your panel, **Appearance** -> **Widgets** and click to create the Languages Widget.

+After that, a list with your selected languages will appear in your website so users can choose their prefered language.
+For more information follow [this guide](//docs.yclas.com/languages-widget/).

 ## Different languages - the same installation

 As an example our demo in different languages: [English](http://demo2.open-classifieds.com/?language=en_EN), [Bengali](http://demo2.open-classifieds.com/?language=bn_BD), [Catalan](http://demo2.open-classifieds.com/?language=ca_ES).
 This has some benefits and some bad things...